walmartlabs/concord-website/docs/plugins/zoom.md

     else:
     - log: "Data: ${result.data}"
 ```
-Walmart users can get the `channelId` by one of the following approaches:
-Go to a Zoom chat channel and type,

-`/getchanneldetails list`

-This will display a list of channels the user `(who typed the slash command)`
-has access to.
-Click on a channel in the list to see the JID of that channel.

-`/getchanneldetails details`

-This will display the channel JID and channel name of the channel the command was typed
-in, as well as the Account ID.

-In general Users can get the `channelId` from the Chatbot request sent to the server.
-Refer to the example [here](https://marketplace.zoom.us/docs/guides/chatbots/sending-messages#receive).

 The task returns a `result` object with three fields:

 - `ok` - `true` if the operation is succeeded.
 - `data` - string - response body, if the operation is succeeded.
 - `error` - error message if the operation failed.